nickswetUCSD/power-outages/README.md

 Looking at each p-value, **we can fail to reject the null hypothesis for a majority of the states (46 total states) as they all have p-values greater than 0.05.**

-**However, for 4 states, we can reject the null hypothesis at the 5% significance level and conclude that Pennsylvania, Michigan, New York, and New Jersey have a larger proportion of long power outages equal to the greater United States.**
+**However, for 4 states, we can reject the null hypothesis at the 5% significance level and conclude that Pennsylvania, Michigan, New York, and New Jersey do not have a proportion of long power outages equal to that of the greater United States.**

 <table border="1" class="dataframe">
   <thead>